Chaplain – Tom Poynor

 calcanterbury at gmail.com

 Where can you find the chaplain?
-Either at one of the many coffee shops in Berkeley or in the offices at St. Mark’s Episcopal Church in Berkeley.
+The chaplain’s office is at St. Mark’s Episcopal Church in Berkeley.

 Chaplain is perhaps not as fancy as it seems!
 The word comes from a half of a cloak torn by the Roman Soldier St. Martin of Tours.
 St. Martin saw a man standing by the roadside who had no clothes.
 Martin cut his soldiers cape in half to help clothe the man.
 The other half of the cloak, the cappella, became a sacred relic of the kings of France.
 The priest responsible for this relic when it traveled about became the chaplain, a word derived from cappella.
 A chaplain, then, is someone who travels about and shares life with others.